-Figure 177: Deployment using PAN Next Generation Firewall
+Figure 179: Deployment using PAN Next Generation Firewall

 - 1. User is authenticated on PPS after validating the Host Checker policy - 2.
 The user sessions are exported to PAN through enforcement configuration, which uses REST APIs for updating the session details. - 3.
 The PAN Next Generation firewall obtains session information from REST APIs and creates an IP to username mapping.
 The firewall can use this information to either allow or block traffic based on the configured policy. - 4.
 PAN Next Generation Firewall Monitors the end user flow and activity and detects attacks/malicious activity at the end user session - 5.
 PAN Next Generation Firewall sends a syslog message to PPS if any suspicious traffic or activity is detected from end user. - 6.
 PPS will process the received syslog message and based on the configured policies, actions will be taken for the - 7.
-PPS will update PAN Next Generation firewall with updated session information. - The PAN Next Generation Firewall changes access to the user based on the updated session information obtained from PPS.
+PPS will update PAN Next Generation firewall with updated session information. - 8.
+The PAN Next Generation Firewall changes access to the user based on the updated session information obtained from PPS. - Note: The enforcement of the user is also updated on the firewall.